learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/PyAutoGUI/Automation_with_PyAutoGUI.md

 time.sleep(5) # 5 second buffer to let you move your mouse print(pyautogui.position()) # prints the current position of the mouse
 ```
-All you have to do is simple run the program above and move your mouse to the location you want the coordinates for (make sure its within 5 seconds).
+All you have to do is simply run the program above and move your mouse to the location you want the coordinates for (make sure its within 5 seconds).
 The output will tell you exactly where the mouse is!

 ### Clicking
 Now that you can move your mouse around freely to wherever you want, how do you finally perform a mouseclick?
 PyAutoGUI provides multiple options as follows: